Marcel Răducanu: FC Zürich

 In 1988 Răducanu signed a contract in Switzerland with FC Zürich.
 There, he played 47 league matches, scoring 12 goals and winning the promotion to the top league Nationalliga A in his second season.

 International career

 Răducanu (bottom row, second from right) with Romania at the Stadio San Paolo in Naples, Italy, February 1980.

 Răducanu played 18 games and scored three goals for Romania, making his debut on 13 May 1979 when coach Florin Halagian sent him in the 65th minute to replace Constantin Stan in a 1–1 draw against Cyprus in the Euro 1980 qualifiers.
 He played another two games during those qualifiers, scoring a goal in each of them, a 2–1 loss to Yugoslavia and a 2–0 win in the second leg against Cyprus.
 In the 1977–80 Balkan Cup final, he played in both legs of the 4–3 aggregate victory against Yugoslavia.
-Răducanu played four games in the 1982 World Cup qualifiers, including a 2–1 win over England in which he opened the score.
+Răducanu played four games in the 1982 World Cup qualifiers, including a 2–1 win over England in which he opened the scoring.